 All the above semantic considerations were given for arbitrary modal languages (ie. arbitrary τ).
-Since the basic modal language is extremely common, we give its semantics more precisely (which is a particular case of the more general one given above).
+Since the basic modal language is extremely common, we specify those that differ for the special case that is the basic modal language.

 Example 1.11 (Semantics for the basic modal language).
 As defined in example 1.2, the basic modal language is one where $\tau = \{\diamondsuit\}$.
 Thus a frame for the basic modal language is a structure $\mathfrak{F} = (W, R)$ where R is a binary relation, since \diamondsuit is unary.
 Models are based on such frames.